drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 The photo energy conversion obtained with each sample solution depends on the thermophysical properties of the specific solution and its ZnO concentration, and on environmental parameters and the properties of the solar cell.
-To investigate this conversion, we determined important parameters specific to our samples using our theoretical base.
+To investigate this conversion, we determined important parameters specific to our samples from their base materials.
 The major findings using the parameters of the experiment and the model are summarized in Table 2 and Fig. 6.
 Then we applied the model we developed to analyze power output and system performance.